reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 - tokenization means, for a document, we've got a big long string, and we want to turn it into a **list of tokens**, which are *kind of*, a list of words, but not quite.
 For example "don't", we want it to be:  "do n't" and a period / "<full stop>" to also be a token, and so forth
 - so, tokenization is something we passed off to a terrific library called [spacy](https://spacy.io), partly terrific because an Australian wrote it, [Matthew Honnibal](https://twitter.com/honnibal), and partly terrific because it is good at what it does
 - we put some work on top of spacy, but the vast majority of work done has been by spacy
-- before we pass it to spacy, JH has written this simple
+- before we pass it to spacy, JH has written this simple **fixup** function which... each time JH opens a dataset, and has looked at *many*, everyone had different weird things that needed to be replaced.
+- Here are all the ones JH has come up with so far:
 ```python
 re1 = re.compile(r'  +')